Could be useful in kiln design, or in seeing what happens to pieces in the kiln.

 I have tried Energy 2D, a free and simple 2 dimensional thermal modelling tool.
 From the examples, it is primarily for use in areas like house design.
 I failed to get any realistic solutions from it, and it often failed to find a solution.

-I'm currently looking at QuickField, a commercial package that offers a free edition limited by the number of nodes.
+I've also played with QuickField, a commercial package that offers a free edition limited by the number of nodes.
 Both 2d and 3d models include steady state heat transfer, and the 2d model includes transient heat transfer.
 The main restriction in modelling is that whilst it fully models conduction, convection and radiation can only be put in as boundary conditions.
 This means that, for example, kiln elements can be put in as radiation sources, but it cannot model things in the kiln beginning to radiate heat as they get hotter.
 Unfortunately even with the 2-d model the number of nodes is too restrictive for anything but the most trivial of problems.

 Other thermal modelling tools with free student/community editions: